Ryan Wendell

-Ryan Robert Wendell (born March 4, 1986) is a former American football center who played his first eight seasons with the New England Patriots of the National Football League (NFL).
-He was signed by the Patriots as an undrafted free agent in 2008.
-He played college football at Fresno State.
-He has also played for the Carolina Panthers.
+Ryan Robert Wendell (born March 4, 1986) is an American former professional football player who was a center for the New England Patriots and Carolina Panthers of the National Football League (NFL).
+He played college football for the Fresno State Bulldogs and was signed by the Patriots as an undrafted free agent in 2008.

-Early years
+Early life

 Wendell was born in Diamond Bar, California.
 He attended Diamond Bar High School where he played football as both an offensive and defensive lineman.
 His jersey number was retired and he is a member of the school's hall of fame.

-Collegiate career
+College career

 After graduating from high school, Wendell attended Fresno State University, where he started in 9 games as a true freshman in 2004 and earned WAC Co-Freshman of the Year.
 He started all 13 games of his sophomore season and all 12 games of his junior season (the first 8 at guard and the last 4 at center), earning All-WAC honors.
 As a senior he started at center.